nauseousKibbles/teller/README.md

 ﻿# Teller for Linux

-### This is a task reminding program to keep you organized.
+### This is a task reminding program to remind you to do stuff.

-### And run notify.py separately to get notified.
+### To get notifications, you need to run ‘Warning Mode’ in the menu.

 # You need...